xiguo1030/xiguo1030.github.io/_news/announcement_4.md

 Two of our papers have been accepted to DAC 2025:

-KLiNQ: Knowledge Distillation-Assisted Lightweight Neural Network for Qubit Readout on FPGA
+"KLiNQ: Knowledge Distillation-Assisted Lightweight Neural Network for Qubit Readout on FPGA" and

-VersaSlot: Efficient Fine-grained FPGA Sharing with Big.Little Slots and Live Migration in FPGA Cluster
+"VersaSlot: Efficient Fine-grained FPGA Sharing with Big.Little Slots and Live Migration in FPGA Cluster".

 See you in San Francisco this June!